So, you think by achieving a high, stable ROAS, you’ve maximized your potential with Google Ads.

 A friend of mine, Steffen Hedebrandt – CMO at the eCommerce business Airtame.com, says it perfectly:

 When we find a marketing channel that works for us, we do everything we can to exploit that channel.
 We suck it dry of potential before starting additional marketing channels.

 He couldn’t be more right.
 Yes, you need to branch out and have tests running in various mediums, but if you find what’s working for you, then you have to cannonball it (as Jim Collins says).
 Go all in.
 Milk that channel dry!

-And that’s how I feel about many eCommerce AdWords accounts.
+And that’s how I feel about many eCommerce Google Ads accounts.
 You stick with what’s safe.
 You have some branded terms running, a Shopping campaign and because your ROAS is high, you feel like you can’t do anymore.

-In today’s post I’ll share some of the strategies we’ve used to grow eCommerce AdWords accounts, and share a point about getting more out of your agency partnership.
-And the most telling all: It’s not all Google AdWords!
+In today’s post I’ll share some of the strategies we’ve used to grow eCommerce Google Ads accounts, and share a point about getting more out of your agency partnership.
+And the most telling all: It’s not all Google Ads!